garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 Last living member of bauhaus.
 Both student and teacher there.
 Taught painting, sculpture and typography.

+* * *

-In 1928 Gropius resigned. and Nazis cancelled all their contracts in 1931, so they had no money. many artists fled Germany for America.
+In 1928 Gropius resigned and Nazis cancelled all their contracts in 1931, so they had no money.
+Many artists fled Germany for America.

+* * *

 # Project 3